sameer-goel/Smart-HR-Bot-with-SentimentAnalysis-Integrated-with-SMS-and-other-services/Use Case 2. User authentication and validation against identity database (DynamoDB in our case) - Lambda Validation.md

     return build_validation_result(True, None, None)
 ```
+The above function right now validates on a list of names, but we can enhance our use case with validating against username database.

 We need to do following:
 1. We want Lambda to talk to Dynamodb to need to attach dynamodb policy to the lambda role